abpframework/abp/docs/en/release-info/migration-guides/abp-8-0.md

 This document is a guide for upgrading ABP v7.x solutions to ABP v8.0.
 There are some changes in this version that may affect your applications, please read it carefully and apply the necessary changes to your application.

-> ABP Framework upgraded to .NET 8.0, so you need to move your solutions to .NET 8.0 if you want to use the ABP 8.0.
+> ABP upgraded to .NET 8.0, so you need to move your solutions to .NET 8.0 if you want to use the ABP 8.0.
 You can check the [Migrate from ASP.NET Core 7.0 to 8.0](https://learn.microsoft.com/en-us/aspnet/core/migration/70-80) documentation.

 ## Upgraded to OpenIddict to 5.0.0